I first heard of the Wonder Core Smart a couple days ago from a guy commenting on my Ab Wave article.

 The predominant muscles worked would be the rectus abdominus (the bricks you see in a six-pack) and, to a lesser extent, the obliques as assisting muscles.

-The fact that Wonder Core offers no sideways or rotational movements means that the internal oblique muscles would be largely under-utilised.
+The fact that the device offers no sideways or rotational movements means that the internal oblique muscles would be largely under-utilised.

 As an exercise physiologist, my concern with using a machine that puts you through the same plane of motion with no variety is that it can plausibly create muscle strength imbalances (which may lead to things like back or neck pain).